Dr. Shirley's History Pages - Part 6

 586 BC

 Fall of Jerusalem.
-The Jews are deported, the Babylonian captivity begins.
-Ezekiel, Daniel are active as prophets
+The Jews were deported, the Babylonian captivity began.
+Ezekiel, Daniel were active as prophets

 585 BC